The project so far

 Due to the length and purpose of the replacement pipeline, under the Planning Act 2008 this project is a Nationally Significant Infrastructure Project.
 Our application for permission to install the replacement pipeline is called a Development Consent Order (often referred to as a ‘DCO’).
 DCOs are submitted to the Planning Inspectorate and determined by the relevant Secretary of State.

 Our DCO application was accepted for examination by the Planning Inspectorate in June 2019.

 Between summer 2019 and autumn 2020, a thorough examination and consideration of our proposals took place through the DCO process.
 During this stage, Interested Parties were invited to provide more details of their views in writing and the Examining Authority asked for written questions.
 Interested Parties were also invited to attend the hearings held as part of the examination phase.

 On 7 October 2020, we received UK Government permission to install the replacement pipeline following the extensive public examination process.

 Autumn 2020 – Winter 2021

-In spring 2021, we released a local area specific timeline for installation that we have submitted to the ten planning authorities along the 90km replacement pipeline route, alongside a suite of management documents.
-These documents are subject to the approval of the local authorities as per the requirements of our DCO and govern how we conduct installation.
+In spring 2021, we released a local area specific timeline for installation that we submitted to the ten planning authorities along the 90km replacement pipeline route, alongside a suite of management documents.
+These documents were subject to the approval of the local authorities as per the requirements of our DCO and govern how we conduct installation.

-We have completed early works in Autumn 2021.
+We completed early works in Autumn 2021.
 This involved site preparation and vegetation clearance to ensure each area was ready for installation.

 From December 2021